Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: SBA Monte Carlo: theory and applications

 The proof of Proposition~\ref{prop:barrier} is in Subsection~\ref{proof:barrier} below.
 Minimising $\eta_q^{-\gamma/(\gamma+q)}$ as a function of $q$ is not trivial (see Remark~\ref{rem:optimal_q} below for the optimal choice of $q$).
 In the special case when $\gamma=1$ (i.e. the distribution function of $\ov X_T$ is Lipschitz from the right at $M$) we have: (a) if $X$ has paths of finite variation, then $\eta_1=2$ and the optimal choice $q=1$ gives the bound $\O\big(2^{-n/2}\big)$; (b) if $\sigma\neq0$, then the optimal choice $q=2$ yields the bound $\O(2^{-n/3})$.

 The rate of decay in Proposition~\ref{prop:barrier} is essentially controlled by the rate of convergence in the Kolmogorov distance of $\ov X_T-\Delta_n^\SB$ to $\ov X_T$.
 In general, as mentioned above, $\ov X_T-\Delta_n^\SB$ is known to converge to $\ov X_T$ weakly.
-As the Kolmogorov distance does not metrise the topology of weak convergence (cf.~\citep[Ex.~1.8.32,~p.43]{MR1353441}), we require an additional assumption, such as~(\nameref{asm:(H)}), to obtain a rate in Proposition~\ref{prop:barrier}.
+As the Kolmogorov distance does not metrise the topology of weak convergence (cf.~\cite[Ex.~1.8.32,~p.43]{MR1353441}), we require an additional assumption, such as~\ref{asm:H}, to obtain a rate in Proposition~\ref{prop:barrier}.

-Assumption~(\nameref{asm:(H)}) holds for a wide class of L\'evy processes.
-By~\cite{MR3098676}, the density of $\ov X_T$ on $(0,\infty)$ exists if $X_T$ has a density (which is the case e.g. if $\int_\R|\E e^{iuX_T}|du<\infty$, see~\citep{MR628873}).
-Then $x\mapsto\P(\ov X_T\leq x)$ is differentiable a.e. and~(\nameref{asm:(H)}) holds for $\gamma=1$ and Lebesgue almost every $M$.
-If the density of $\ov X_T$ is bounded around $M$, then $x\mapsto\P(\ov X_T\leq x)$ is locally Lipschitz at $M$, again satisfying Assumption~(\nameref{asm:(H)}).
-This is the case if the density of $\ov X_T$ is continuous at $M$, which holds for stable processes or if $\sigma\neq0$~\citep{MR3531705}, and, more generally, if $X$ converges weakly under the zooming-in procedure~\citep[Lem.~8]{ZoomIn}.
-Moreover, by~\cite[Prop.~2]{MR3531705} and~\cite[Sec.~VI.4, Thm~19]{MR1406564} this is also the case if the ascending ladder height process of $X$ has positive drift (e.g. if $X$ is spectrally negative of infinite variation) or if $X$ is in a certain class of subordinated Brownian motions~\cite[Prop.~4.5]{MR3098066}.
-However, the continuity of the density is known to fail if $X$ is of bounded variation with no negative jumps and a L\'evy measure with atoms~\cite[Lem.~2.4]{MR3014147}.
-Furthermore, for any $\gamma\in(0,1)$, the function $x\mapsto\P(\ov X_T\leq x)$ need not be locally $\gamma$-H\"older continuous (see example in Appendix~\ref{sec:Reg} below), demonstrating again the necessity of an assumption such as~(\nameref{asm:(H)}) in Proposition~\ref{prop:barrier}.
+Assumption~\ref{asm:H} holds for a wide class of L\'evy processes.
+By the Lebesgue differentiation theorem~\cite[Thm~6.3.3]{MR3098996}, the function $x\mapsto\P(\ov X_T\leq x)$ is differentiable a.e. and Assumption~\ref{asm:H} holds for $\gamma=1$ and Lebesgue almost every $M$.
+If the density of $\ov X_T$ exists and is bounded around $M$, then $x\mapsto\P(\ov X_T\leq x)$ is locally Lipschitz at $M$, again satisfying Assumption~\ref{asm:H} with $\gamma=1$.
+This is the case if the density of $\ov X_T$ is continuous at $M$, which holds for stable processes or if $\sigma\neq0$~\cite{MR3531705}, and, more generally, if $X$ converges weakly under the zooming-in procedure and $\alpha>1$ in~\eqref{eq:alpha}, see~\cite[Lem.~5.7]{ZoomIn}.
+Moreover, by~\cite[Prop.~2]{MR3531705} and~\cite[Sec.~VI.4, Thm~19]{MR1406564}, the density of $\ov{X}_T$ is continuous at $M$ if the ascending ladder height process of $X$ has positive drift (e.g. if $X$ is spectrally negative of infinite variation) or if $X$ is in a certain class of subordinated Brownian motions~\cite[Prop.~4.5]{MR3098066}.
+However, the continuity of the density of $\ov X_T$ is known to fail if $X$ is of bounded variation with no negative jumps and has a L\'evy measure with atoms~\cite[Lem.~2.4]{MR3014147}.
+Furthermore, for any $\gamma\in(0,1)$, the function $x\mapsto\P(\ov X_T\leq x)$ may be continuous at $M$ but not locally $\gamma$-H\"older continuous (see example in Appendix~\ref{sec:Reg} below) even if the L\'evy measure has no atoms, demonstrating again the necessity of an condition such as Assumption~\ref{asm:H} in Proposition~\ref{prop:barrier}.

 We stress that, even if the density is locally bounded at $M$, it appears to be very difficult to give bounds (based on the L\'evy characteristics) on the value it takes at $M$.
 This means that, unlike in the case of a (locally)-Lipschitz function $g(\chi)$, in the context of barrier options we cannot provide non-asymptotic confidence intervals based on Proposition~\ref{prop:barrier}, cf. Subsection~\ref{subsec:CLT} below.